JordanPag/DefHacks_2016/README.md

 # DefHacks 2016

-Our project has multiple games with different levels.
+Our project is a game with different levels.